Quasiparticle dynamics and diffusive scale hydrodynamics in an inhomogeneous gas of hard rods: Introduction

-Over the last ten years, HD theory has advanced significantly by extending these approximations to integrable systems, which contain an infinite number of conserved quantities.
-Known as Generalized Hydrodynamics (GHD), this extension tracks the evolution of these numerous densities, in contrast to the limited set used in standard HD \cite{castro2016emergent, bertini2016transport, bastianello2022introduction, doyon2025generalised, spohn2018interacting, doyon2019generalized, spohn2021hydrodynamic}.
-GHD equations are formulated on the basis of the behavior of stable quasiparticle densities \cite{castro2016emergent,bertini2016transport}.
+The idea of quasiparticle is an important concept in modern condensed matter and statistical physics.
+In many-body systems with a very large number of interacting degrees of freedom, the collective behavior often becomes too complex to describe in terms of the original microscopic variables alone.
+Remarkably, however, the low-energy excitations of such systems can frequently be understood as effective particle-like entities, known as quasiparticles , which propagate through the medium while carrying physical quantities such as energy, momentum, spin, or charge.
+This idea forms the basis of Landau's Fermi liquid theory and underlies much of modern condensed matter physics \cite{landau1959theory, PhysRev.127.1423, PinesNozieres1966QuantumLiquids, Shankar1994Renormalization}.
+The quasiparticle framework is a widely-employed and powerful approach, appearing in many contexts such as Fermi liquid theory \cite{landau1959theory,phillips2012advanced}, Boltzmann theory \cite{ziman2001electrons}, collective modes in spin system\cite{van1958spin}, and quantum field theories \cite{peskin2018introduction}.

+A key strength of the quasiparticle picture is that it transforms the complex dynamics of interacting many-body systems into the motion and interactions of effective particles.
+This picture becomes exact in the context of integrable systems where quasiparticles are infinitely lived and provide a perfect basis for expressing the hydrodynamic equations of extensive number of conserved densities elegantly -- known as generalised hydrodynamics (GHD) \cite{doyonlecturenotes, bertini2016transport, castro2016emergent, doyon2025generalised}.
 Although integrability is a specific, fine-tuned characteristic, many near-integrable systems demonstrate unique large-scale relaxation effects.
 This has generated substantial interest in GHD, which has successfully explained ballistic-scale motion across various systems \cite{kinoshita2006quantum, caux2019hydrodynamics, malvania2021generalized, alba2021generalized}.